Codeception/codeception.github.com/_posts/2013-08-29-codeception-sequences-new-webdriver.markdown

 ## Bugfixes

-* Remote codecoverage now works with Selenium2 module.
+* Remote codecoverage now works with Selenium2 module. **Please [update c3.php file](https://github.com/Codeception/c3/raw/master/c3.php) to use it**.
 * IoC container access in **Laravel4** module by **@allmyitjason**.
 * PostgreSQL driver fixes by **@mohangk** and **@korotovsky **.
 * don't rollback for inactive transaction in Dbh module by **@sillylogger**